insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 FFmpeg Source Adapter
 ^^^^^^^^^^^^^^^^^^^^^

-The adapter uses delivers video stream using FFmpeg library.
+The adapter delivers video stream using FFmpeg library.
 It can be used to read video files, RTSP streams, and other sources supported by FFmpeg.

 **Parameters**:
 - ``URI`` (**required**): an URI of the stream;